WWE Judgment Day (2003): Main event matches

 In the sixth match, Triple H (with Ric Flair) faced Kevin Nash (with Shawn Michaels) for the World Heavyweight Championship.
 Before the match, Michaels and Flair fought into the backstage area.
 Triple H accidentally knocked down the referee with a Clothesline, allowing Triple H to attack Nash with a low blow.
 Triple H drove Nash into an exposed turnbuckle and performed a Pedigree on Nash for a near-fall.
 Triple H then grabbed a sledgehammer, intending to hit Nash with it, but was stopped by referee Earl Hebner.
 Triple H then hit Hebner with the sledgehammer and was disqualified, but retained the title.
 After the match, Nash performed a Big Boot and Jacknife Powerbomb on Triple H. Nash then attacked Flair and performed another Jacknife Powerbomb on Triple H, this time through an announce table.

 The seventh match was a Fatal 4-Way match for the WWE Women's Championship between Jazz (with Theodore Long), Victoria (with Steven Richards), Jacqueline, and Trish Stratus.
 Jazz pinned Jacqueline after a DDT to win the match and retain the title.

 In the main event, Brock Lesnar faced Big Show in a Stretcher match for the WWE Championship.
 Early in the match, Lesnar used the body board as a weapon on Big Show.
 Big Show then performed a Chokeslam on Lesnar and a Leg Drop on Lesnar, who was laid on the Body Board.
 After pushing Big Show onto a Stretcher, Lesnar went backstage.
 Rey Mysterio then interfered, performing a 619 on Big Show.
 Big Show performed a Clothesline on Mysterio before Lesnar drove a forklift out.
 Lesnar dove off the forklift onto Big Show before performing an F5, allowing Lesnar to place Big Show on a stretcher.
 Lesnar then used the forklift to drive Big Show across the yellow line to win the match and retain the title.

 Aftermath

 While the 2003 Judgment Day featured wrestlers from both Raw and SmackDown!, the following year's event was made SmackDown!-exclusive.
 This 2003 event would also be the final event to not be brand-exclusive, not including the "Big Four" PPVs (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series) until Backlash in 2007.

+In an interview with Ariel Helwani which aired on the September 17, 2025 episode of The Ariel Helwani Show, Torrie Wilson admitted having strong distain for her bikini contest with Sable which took place at the event, which she described as being "like that nightmare where you wake up in the middle of the night and you're at school naked."